cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 Normally, before we can easily find the median value in an array, we need to sort the array first.
 Can you try inserting a statement to sort the numbers in `list` first?

+---

+`.sort()` can modify the content in an array.
+So it is better to sort a cloned version of `list`.

 #### Sprint-1/implement/dedupe.test.js

 We must use `.toEqual()` instead of `.toBe()` when comparing arrays or objects; `.toBe()` does not compare two arrays by their values.
 Since `toEqual()` works equally well on primitive values such as number, and string, you can also just use `.toEqual()` to compare all types of values.